alexwaumann/quest-board/README.md

-# Quest Board
+# The Colosseum

 A web application that helps you track your goals.

-Set goals and attach objectives and milestones to them.
+Set challenges and attach objectives and milestones to them.

-Objectives become your daily tasks and represent something you can do daily to help you get closer to your goal.
+Objectives become your daily tasks and represent something you can do daily to help you get closer to completing your challenge.

-Milestons represent major points of progress along the way to your goal.
+Milestons represent major points of progress along the way to completing your challenge.